laravel/docs/installation.md

 ./sail up
 ```

+The first time you run the Sail `up` command, Sail's application containers will be built on your machine.
+This could take several minutes. **Don't worry, subsequent attempts to start Sail will be much faster.**

 Once the application's Docker containers have been started, you can access the application in your web browser at: http://localhost.
 To continue learning more about Laravel Sail, review its [complete documentation](#laravel-sail).

 <a name="getting-started-on-windows"></a>